parsasafaie/SLPM/ARCHITECTURE.md

 ## Simple and Advanced modes

 View mode is a per-browser preference: the `slpm_mode` cookie is rendered onto `<html data-mode>` and remembered across visits.
 The default is `simple`.
 The first entry into Advanced Mode on each page load asks for confirmation because this mode can expose and remove system packages.
-The switch sits in the top bar next to the tabs and affects both Installed Apps and Startup Apps; the Install tab has no mode switch.
+The switch sits in the top bar next to the tabs and affects both Installed Apps and Startup Apps; the Install and Updates tabs have no mode switch, because they behave the same in either mode.

 Capabilities are enforced on the server:

 - In Simple Mode, `/api/apps` returns only applications for which `ownership.py` confirms a user install.
 - In Simple Mode, `/api/startup` returns only user-owned startup entries.
-- `/api/packages*`, `/api/apt/search`, `/api/updates` and `/api/updates/run` return 403 in Simple Mode.
+- `/api/packages*` and `/api/apt/search` return 403 in Simple Mode.
 The 403 body carries an `advanced_only` flag so the browser can explain the refusal instead of showing a generic error.
 - In Advanced Mode, the Installed Apps page uses `/api/packages` and shows the installed `dpkg`/`apt` packages, including pre-installed applications, libraries, system components and essential packages.
 Startup Apps collects both user entries and entries supplied by system packages.
 - Advanced Mode is not a unified list of every software source.
 The Installed Apps list is specifically the `dpkg`/`apt` package list, not a complete database of every package source.
 - In Simple Mode, `/api/uninstall` derives the target's ownership again from the simple list and rejects pre-installed applications.
 Startup enable and disable paths reject entries that are not user-owned.